Follow the Null Line

 “Low batteries, or missing batteries, is the most common problem contractors have with using a wire locator,” Burns said.
 “The wire and valve locator is a crew tool that is left on the maintenance trucks and not thought about until they’re needed.
 If the batteries in the unit are worn down when you start, it can waste a lot of time.”

 Once the batteries have been checked, the next step is to establish a good earth ground.
 When a ground stake is not properly installed, it can affect the accuracy of the fault finding equipment.
 Climates like those in Arizona can interfere with the accuracy of a ground stake.
 “In Arizona, on 100 degree days without rain, the ground is so dry that a good enough ground path cannot be established,” Burns commented.
 “In these situations you have to water the ground first so that a sufficient ground return is established.”
 Once the unit has been tested, it is now ready for use.
 To begin, plug the headset into the receiver, turn the unit on and rotate the switch until it reads between 4 and 8.
+Point the antenna or probe towards the transmitter.
+You should be able to hear a pulsing noise on the headset.
+When the headset cord is too close to the receiver antenna or the receiver battery is low, high pitched tones can be heard.

 To locate the wire path, walk around the transmitter location with the probe pointed towards the ground.
 The sounds heard on the headset will indicate what has been found.